actions/runner/docs/start/envosx.md

 ## Apple Silicon M1

-The runner currently is not supported on device with Apple M1 chip.
+The runner is currently not supported on devices with an Apple M1 chip.
 We are waiting for .NET to supports it.
 Current .NET project board about M1 support: https://github.com/orgs/dotnet/projects/18#card-56812463